carine-h/carine-h.github.io/posts/blog_9.md

-CHECK 1.
-A recap of your model(s) and your predictions HOW 2.
-A description of the accuracy of the model(s), including any apparent patterns in the accuracy.
-Graphics should be used here.
-KINDA 3.
-Proposed hypotheses for why the model(s) were inaccurate in the estimates or locations where it was inaccurate.
-These reasons should not simply be statements of about the quality of the components of the model, e.g., “the polls were not good” or “economic growth was not a good predictor” but should instead be grounded hypotheses on why components of the model may not have been predictive or may not have been predictive in certain cases.
-4. Proposed quantitative tests that could test these hypotheses, e.g., what data, if available, could allow you to test whether the reason proposed really did cause the inaccuracy in your model.
-If there is no plausible test of the hypothesis, explain why.
-You do not need to perform these tests or explain them in great detail (e.g., there is no need to write down an equation showing your exact test), just propose them.
-5. A description of how you might change your model if you were to do it again.
+# Post-Election Analysis: How My Prediction Stacks Up
+Today I will look back at my pre-election prediction and compare it to the 2020 presidential election outcomes.
+In doing so, I not only correct a mistake in my prediction, but indentify the areas where my - and many other - electoral predictions are lacking.
+My main takeaway is that an increasingly polarized US necessitates a new approach to election forecasting and the pieces that go into predictions.

-# Recap of Model and Predictions
+## Recap of Model and Predictions

+### CORRECTION
 The week before the election I created a predictive model that placed Biden as the victor with **372** electoral votes and Trump with **163.***

-### CORRECTION
 However, this week, after assessing my prediction and comparing to the actual election outcome, *I found a mistake in my pre-election prediction* that led to the dropping of DC from the prediction as well as a misordering of the predictions by state.
 Once I corrected the mistake and reported it to course instructors, my model updated to Biden victory with **358** electoral votes and a Trump loss with **180** electoral votes.

 ![](../images/pred_electoral_count.png)